gdbroman/broman.blog/_posts/2020-08-08-idle-hands-are-the-devils-workshop.md

 ---
-title: "Idle Hands are the Devil's Workshop?"
+title: "Idle Hands: the Devil's Workshop?"
 permalink: "idle-hands-are-the-devils-workshop"
 ---
 > All of humanity's problems stem from man's inability to sit quietly in a room alone.